finntonwentworth/typogenetics/README.md

 From Godel, Escher, Bach: An Eternal Golden Braid.
 Attempted in C

-Typogenetics is a simplified model of genetics that demonstrates information storage and expansion.
-It involves typographical manipulation of sequences of the letters A, C, G, and T.  [Finn Please make this description better lol]
+Typogenetics is a simplified model of genetics that demonstrates information storage and expansion, developed as a text manipulation game by Douglas Hofstadter in his book, *Godel Escher, Bach: An Eternal Golden Braid*.
+It involves typographical manipulation of sequences of the letters A, C, G, and T, which represent the nucleotide/bases that make up DNA ((A)denine, (C)ytosine, (G)uanine, and (T)hymine).
+Typogenetics mimics an algorithmic game of life, where a simple structure and set of rules define a system that allows for the development of complex structures and behaviors.

+The program follows a basic flow:

+The user provides an arbitrarily long input string, known as a strand,  consisting only of the four bases.
+Each pair of bases will 'encode' for an instruction, which can modify the original input strand.
+The list of instructions encoded for form a structure known as an enzyme.
+This enzyme will then start on a specific element of the user string, and begin executing the instructions in the order that they were encoded for.
+This continues until one of the stop conditions is met: either all instructions have been executed, or the enzyme 'falls' off the end of the strand.
+The program will then output the final modified strand or strands that were produced by the effects of the instructions performed.
+These strands can then be inputted back into the program to begin the cycle again.

+No true goal or end condition exists for the development of strands.
+Experiment to see certain patterns emerge from the different strand structures.
+One goal set out by Hofstadter in the spirit of GEB is to create a self replicating strand, that is one that reproduces itself after any number of cycles through the encoding and execution process, alongside any other output strands.

 ## Definitions